forumone/wp-cfm/readme.txt

 2. Browse to `Settings > WP-CFM` to configure.

 == Changelog ==

+= 1.3 =
+* Multisite support (props @alfreddatakillen)
+* Added download link for each bundle (props @alfreddatakillen)
+* Notification when the same option is stored in multiple bundles
+* Subclasses can be accessed as base class variables
+* Fix: ensure that "old_value" exists
+* Updated translations

 = 1.2 =
 * Made "diff viewer" close button appear clickable